 “It means welcome in the broadest sense, welcome to my house and to everything in it,” Dalla Costa explains.
 “It’s an expression of hospitality.”

-Sign up for the Reasons to be Cheerful newsletter.When she takes on a project, she is looking for people “willing to go on a journey of exploration, disruption and rethinking.”
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.When she takes on a project, she is looking for people “willing to go on a journey of exploration, disruption and rethinking.”
 From the outset, she holds listening sessions with the community and works with Indigenous knowledge holders, local community members and design professionals “to figure out all the pieces and parts.”

 Speaking from her office in Tempe, Arizona, with vibrant artwork depicting Indigenous women on her white office walls, she reflects on her design principles, her “Indigenous design triad”: “Buildings should always reflect the identity of the people as well as the social norms and cultural lifeways.”